-A collection can only be taken with the consent of the minister taking the service.
+A collection for another charity can only be taken with the consent of the minister taking the service.
 The purposes to which collections at funeral or thanksgiving services are to be allocated must be determined by the PCC jointly with the incumbent or priest-in-charge.
 (In the rare case of disagreement, the diocesan bishop may give directions cf. section 7(iv) of the Parochial Church Councils (Powers) Measure 1956).

 Occasionally, the incumbent or priest-in-charge may consider it appropriate for pastoral reasons to ask PCC to vary the usual collection policy.
 This should be done with the agreement of the PCC before the service.

-If there is to be a retiring collection for the general purposes of the church or a specific church project or an outside organisation, this must be made clear to the congregation.
+If there is a collection for the general purposes of the church or a specific church project or an outside organisation, this must be made clear to the congregation.
 There should be an announcement about the collection at an appropriate point in the service, together with an explanatory note in the printed order of service.
 It is also helpful to display a card identifying the beneficiary/ies at the point of donation.

 A Guide to Church of England Parochial Fees explains how fees can be waived in particular cases and who has the authority to do so with regard to the fees due to the PCC and the DBF.